auth0/auth0.js/README.md

 #### Database and Active Directory/LDAP connections

-The behavior of Redirect Mode and Popup Mode are slightly different if you're using a Database or Active Directory/LDAP connection.
-Those differences depend on two factors: whether SSO (Single Sign-On) is enabled or not and whether or not you're passing credentials directly to the `login` method.
+The behavior of Redirect and Popup Modes differs if you're using a [Database](https://auth0.com/docs/connections/database/mysql) or [Active Directory/LDAP](https://auth0.com/docs/connections/enterprise/active-directory) connection.
+Those differences depend on two factors: whether SSO ([Single Sign-On](https://auth0.com/docs/sso/single-sign-on)) is enabled and whether or not credentials are being directly passed to the `login` method.

 ##### SSO enabled

 By default SSO is enabled (equivalent to passing the `sso: true` option to the `login` method).
-This means that after a successful login, Auth0 will set a special SSO cookie that can be used to automatically log a user onto additional websites that are registered as Auth0 apps.
+This means that after a successful login, Auth0 will set a special cookie that can be used to automatically log a user onto additional websites that are registered as Auth0 apps.
 When using either the Database or Active Directory/LDAP connections with SSO enabled, you can still choose to go with Redirect or Popup Mode.

-Redirect Mode will happen by default (equivalent to passing `popup: false` to the `login` method).
+As with other connection types, Redirect Mode will happen by default.
 The browser will navigate to a login page that will prompt the user for their credentials and then, when login is complete, redirect back to the `callbackURL` you set when you initialized the Auth0 client.

-However, one of the unique options you have with Database and Active Directory/LDAP connections is that you bypass the redirect to the login page by having a *custom login form* in your app where you can collect the user's credentials and pass them directly to the `login` method via the `username` and `password` options:
+However, one of the unique options you have with Database and Active Directory/LDAP connections is that the redirect to the login page can be bypassed if the `username` and `password` options are passed to the `login` method.
+These values are typically collected via a *custom login form* in your app:

 ```js
 auth0.login({